awsdocs/aws-glue-developer-guide/doc_source/add-job-streaming.md

 **Output schema definition**
 Do one of the following:
-+ Choose **Automatically detect schema of each record** to enable schema detection\.
++ Choose **Automatically detect schema of each record** to turn on schema detection\.
 AWS Glue determines the schema from the streaming data\.
 + Choose **Specify output schema for all records** to use the Apply Mapping transform to define the output schema\.

 **Script**